AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/airtable-modules.md

 In a Adobe Workfront Fusion scenario, you can connect your Airtable account to multiple third-party applications and services.

 <!--
-For more information, see the tutorial Sync Airtable and Google contacts.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information, see the tutorial <a href="../../workfront-fusion/tutorials/sync-airtable-google-contacts.md" class="MCXref xref">Sync Airtable and Google contacts</a>.</p>
 -->

 ## Connect Airtable to Workfront Fusion

 1. Log in to your Airtable account.
 1. Open your account overview and generate the API key.
-1. Open Workfront Fusion and the `Create a connection` dialog of the desired module.
+1. Open Workfront Fusion and the **Create a connection** dialog of the desired module.
-1. Enter the generated API key in the `API` token field.
+1. Enter the generated API key in the **API** token field.

    ![](assets/airtable-create-a-connection-350x263.png)

-1. Click the `Continue` button.
+1. Click the **Continue** button.
 The connection is now established.

 ## Airtable modules and their fields